 Follow the line instructions on the face of the return to calculate the total tax due.

 The returns are due by the 20th of the month following the month being reported.
-If the due date falls or a weekend or holiday, the return is due by the next business day
+If the due date falls on a weekend or holiday, the return is due by the next business day.

 If the return is not filed by the 20th of the following month, it will be considered late, and one of the following penalties must be entered on Line 9 of the tax return:

 - If the return is late 10 days or less: 5% of the total tax due reported on Line 8.

 - If the return is late by more than 10 days: 20% of the total tax due reported on Line 8.